 Another is that it’s been fairly obvious for a few years that Google hadn’t been passing along the same amount of PageRank for different links on the same page, and that we had statements like the one above from Matt Cutts that PageRank had evolved, even in its early days, but we didn’t have anything we could point to from Google itself about how the search engine might have been calculating PageRank differently.

 This Reasonable Surfer model patent was filed way back in 2004, but it didn’t become publicly accessible until it was granted in 2010.
 While I was reading it, I kept on saying to myself, “Yeah, that makes sense.
 It explains a lot of things.”

-There are a number of valid criticisms that could be made of the original PageRank algorithm, including the Random Surfer model not being an example of how people actually use the Web.
+Several valid criticisms could be made of the original PageRank algorithm, including the Random Surfer model not being an example of how people use the Web.

 To put it as succinctly as possible, the Reasonable Surfer model changed that by looking at a combination of factors that might help determine which link or links on a page someone was most likely to follow, and passing along the most PageRank through those links.
 Again, it’s likely that Google has continued to evolve how PageRank works, but it seems much more reasonable now then it did before.

 All parts of the 10 Most Important SEO Patents series: